architect/arc.codes.next/src/docs/en/guides/tutorials/working-locally-and-offline.md

 ## Overview

-ADD ME!
+This section is about setting up your local development environment and a testing suite within your Architect app.

 ## Previewing vs. testing

-Arc targets two use cases:
+Architect targets two use cases:

 1. **Previewing** - code runs locally and can be opened in a web browser
 2. **Testing** - code runs headlessly in a terminal

-Following the [quickstart](/en/guides/get-started/quickstart) you should have everything wired up so `npx sandbox` kicks up a local web server and creates tables and indexes defined in `.arc` for previewing work.
+Follow the [quickstart](/en/guides/get-started/quickstart) to get everything wired up. `npx sandbox` kicks up a local web server and creates tables and indexes defined in your `.arc` file for previewing work.

 If you want to write tests (and we very much think you should!) against the infra without deployment you'll need to set up the `sandbox` as a module.